Kick101/vaults/Ideas and Improvements/ISC2/Mike Chappel.md

 _Change management policy:_ covers the documentation, approval and rollback of tech changes

 ---
+### Business Continuity Plan
+A collection of activities  designed to keep running a business.

+---
 ### Security Controls
 Reduce the likelihood or impact of a risk and help identify issues.